 Current projects of interest are:

-A system by which you can put in your address and corresponding particulars and get a detailed breakdown of both where your tax money goes and an approximate estimate and breakdown of the effective tax money you are receiving.
+A system by which you can put in your address and corresponding particulars, and get a detailed breakdown of both where your tax money goes and an approximate estimate and breakdown of the effective tax money you are receiving. ( on pause for time being but still relevant)

-My group at UCSD (led by Professor David Meyer) is working on a project to determine whether we can measure the quantifiable effects of different levels of happiness using a large, privately shared data set.
+My group at UCSD (led by Professor David Meyer) was working on a project to determine whether we can measure the quantifiable effects of different levels of happiness using a large, privately shared data set. (finished)

-I will speak more about this in the game theory section, but in brief, I am interested in using my research and finding a system to test its validity and/or predictive potential.
+I will speak more about this in the game theory section, but in brief, I am interested in using my research on balance in games and finding a system to test its validity and/or predictive potential.

 Quantum Computing Projects: